 If you enjoy articles of the blog, have a look at The Funambulist Magazine!

 Dear American Institute of Architects,

 Don’t worry AIA, you still have good days coming; the writings of Adolph Loos, Le Corbusier, and Robert Venturi will continued to be taught in architecture schools for a while.
 They might even soon be joined by those of Michel Écochard, Oscar Newman, and Patrik Schumacher to add precision to the colonial architectures of the future.
 But, many students and young graduates already understood that they did not want to learn architecture from architects but, rather to learn it through the works of Hannah Arendt, Frantz Fanon, Angela Davis and Judith Butler.
-Those won’t be the architects you’ll want to represent dear AIA and many might even decide to be architects through other ways than design, but ultimately they are the ones who will take you down.
-Don’t get me wrong, the idea of a true revolutionary architecture is an illusion, and architecture will always remain an instrument of power.
+Those won’t be the architects you’ll want to represent dear AIA and many may even decide to be architects through other ways than design, but ultimately they are the ones who will take you down.
+Don’t get me wrong, the idea of true revolutionary architecture is an illusion, and architecture will always remain an instrument of power.
 New institutions like yours, representing updated dominant norms and political agendas, will not take long to emerge, and new smart, talented, bold and young architects will take their turn in organizing the resistance against it.
-You are doomed dear AIA; the question is whether you will disappear peacefully or, as your statement suggests, will you fully contribute to the United States’ last historical spasm of imperial violence.
+You are doomed dear AIA; the question is whether you will disappear peacefully or, as your statement suggests, will you fully contribute to the United States’ last historical spasm of imperial violence?